nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Objects and Classes - Lab/Cat/README.md

 It should also have a method named "meow" that will print "{cat name}, age {age} says Meow" on the console.

+For each of the strings provided, you must create a cat object and invoke the .meow () method.

+### Example: